studiovibi/vibinet/walkers/README.md

 └── README.md         # This file
 ```

-The game imports `vibi.ts` and `client.ts` from the parent directory, keeping the code DRY and organized.
+The game imports `src/vibi.ts` and `src/client.ts` from the parent directory, keeping the code DRY and organized.

 ## How to Play